Helmet Safety: Standards & Research Overview

 Any helmet which meets the above standards (to the satisfaction of the APF umpire) is permitted.
 It is not necessary to wear a “polo” helmet, a general equestrian helmet which meets the standards will do

-Other equestrian bodies have even higher helmet standards than the APF :
+Other equestrian bodies have stricter helmet standards than the APF, which is worth considering when purchasing a helmet :

 · International Equestrian Federation (FEI) are transitioning by 2028 to :